Why Choose Chicago Northwest Indiana?

 Located on the northwest side of Chicago, this neighborhood is well known for its vibrant murals, historic boulevards and phenomenal food.
 Humboldt Park itself is one of the city’s most beautiful green spaces, where kids get to imagine playing for the Cubs or White Sox in a replica baseball stadium, residents enjoy Latin Jazz festivals and domino games near the inland beach, and families take photos at the famed boathouse.

 In the summer corps members can often be found in the park or cruising along the 606, an abandoned rail line turned elevated trail that runs through Humboldt, Logan Square, Bucktown and Wicker Park.
 In the winter months, residents can visit the National Museum of Puerto Rican Arts and Culture (which was once the horse stables for the park), explore the various shops on Division, or do what Chicagoans do best: eat!
-Humboldt has an endless array of restaurants, and though it’s famous for its Puerto Rican cuisine, it has phenomenal sushi, burgers, and bakeries as well.
+Humboldt has an endless array of restaurants, and though it’s famous for its Puerto Rican cuisine, it has fantastic sushi, burgers, and bakeries as well.

 During the 2015-2016 school year we placed 19 corps members in Humboldt Park schools.
-One of our partners, Roberto Clemente Community Academy, is doing phenomenal work in the community, recently becoming an International Baccalaureate school and exceeding the district’s graduation rate and college acceptance rate!
+One of our partners, Roberto Clemente Community Academy, is doing great work in the community, recently becoming an International Baccalaureate school and exceeding the district’s graduation rate and college acceptance rate!

 Hammond is the fifth largest city in Indiana, and one of the oldest in Lake County.
 It’s located at the very northwestern corner of the state, right along the Indiana – Illinois border.
 Home to 80,000 residents, it is the most populated city in its county and is part of the Greater Chicago Metropolitan Area.
 Sitting along Lake Michigan, Hammond has spectacular views as well as numerous recreational and entertainment opportunities.

 Corps members, and the larger community, have a diverse group of activities to keep them occupied year-round.
 Popular attractions include: